quinishacockheran/quinishacockheran/README.md

 Welcome to my GitHub profile!

-🎯 I’m a Business Intelligence and Data Analyst passionate about using data to tell powerful stories, solve real-world problems, and uplift communities—especially within creative and mission-based spaces.
+🎯 I’m a Business Intelligence & Data Analyst passionate about using data to tell compelling stories, solve real-world problems, and support mission-driven initiatives—particularly in creative and community-focused sectors.

 ✨ I earned my Business Intelligence Analytics certification through TripleTen, where I focused on data visualization, Python scripting, SQL querying, and dashboard development using Power BI and Tableau.